leapengine/docs/README.md

 # Make your product multiplayer, in just 5 minutes!

-Welcome to the Leapengine GitHub repo!
+Welcome to the leapengine docs GitHub repo!

-This repo serves as our primary way of keeping track of bugs & new feature request.
+This repo serves as our primary way of keeping track of leapengine docs site's improments.
 If you have any questions/ideas/feedback, feel free to open an issue and get help with GitHub discussions!